btlsd/FEP/README.md

 - **Charisma**
 - **Intelligence**
 - **Agility** – higher agility lets your turn gauge fill faster in battle

+A value around 10 is typical for an average human.
+Scores above 20 are considered exceptional.
+Unless the player installs a brain-interface modification, these numbers are not shown directly; the menu instead displays rough descriptions such as "평범한 근력" or "뛰어난 지각".

 These values influence activities like working and exploring.
 From these base attributes the game derives secondary stats used in daily life: